sairaatta/conquer_chess/steam/README.md

 # Steam

+## Sniper

+/home/richel/.local/share/Steam/steamapps/common/SteamLinuxRuntime_sniper

+## Valve Data Format

+These are files that setup the relation between application and depot.

-File to be used with the `steamcmd` tool.
+These are to be used with the `steamcmd` tool.

 Parameter|Value  |Script
 ---------|-------|------